Skip to content

 4. Record install — Creates a ComponentInstall/<component-id> thing with state installing and the serialized manifest.
 This is the tracking record for all future operations.

-5. Apply resources — In order:
+5. Apply manifest-provisioned resources — In order:

 • Shapes: Created if they don’t exist.
 Tagged with the component’s ID.